 5. The time limitations in subsection 1 do not apply to a newly established newspaper printed and published in:

 (a) An incorporated city if, at the time such newspaper is established, there is no other newspaper printed and published in such city.

 (b) A county if, at the time such newspaper is established, there is no other newspaper printed and published in such county.

 NRS 238.040 Second-class mailing permit required for qualification.
 After December 31, 1954, no newspaper is competent as the means for the publication of any legal notice or advertisement unless the newspaper possesses and maintains in force a valid second-class mailing permit issued by the United States Postal Service.

 NRS 238.050 Newspapers equally competent as means for publication.
-Except as otherwise provided by law in express terms or by necessary implication, daily newspapers, triweekly newspapers, semiweekly newspapers, semimonthly newspapers and weekly newspapers shall all be equally competent as the means for the publication of all legal notices and advertisements.
+Except as otherwise provided by law in express terms or by necessary implication, daily newspapers, triweekly newspapers, semiweekly newspapers, weekly newspapers and semimonthly newspapers shall all be equally competent as the means for the publication of all legal notices and advertisements.

 [Part 4:60:1925; A 1953, 309]

 NRS 238.060 Publication of notice once each week for full period in qualified newspaper.
 Whenever any notice is required by law to be given by publication, unless otherwise specified, such provision shall be satisfied by publishing the required notice at least once a week, consecutively, for not less than the full period of time so required in a qualified, legal and competent newspaper.